 "We have great success stories of agents joining our company and maybe closing $5 million in sales, who went to $10 million the next year and $30 million or $40 million the following year," says Taylor.
 "If that is your goal, to take your business to the next level, we have the proven track record to get you there."

-Taylor's working style involves directly interfacing with agents, whom he inspires and motivates so that their business will grow.
-Taylor is also known for creating an office environment where every agent is the best that they can be.
+Taylor's working style involves directly interfacing with agents, whom he inspires and motivates so their business will grow.
+Taylor also is known for creating an office environment where every agent is the best that he/she can be.
 His ultimate goal is to ensure that clients receive extraordinary service.

 With a degree in accounting from Texas Tech University, Taylor has brought his ease with numbers to the business of real estate.
 Earning his residential sales license in 1985 and his broker's license in 1988, he has been immersed in Texas real estate ever since.

 Taylor's commitment to the industry is exemplified by his extensive involvement in the MetroTex Association of Realtors.
 Rising through the Government Affairs and TREPAC Committees to the Board of Directors, he served as President of the Association and holds the unique honor of receiving the Association's two highest awards: The Lois Hair Bernays Award as Salesperson of the Year and the Easterwood Cup as Realtor of the Year.